Let Them Eat Gluten Free Cake

 CUPCAKES:

-• 2¼ cups plus 2 tbsp (331 g) Kim's gluten free flour blend (or any flour blend of your choice containing xanthan gum)
+• 2¼ cups plus 2 tablespoon (331 g) Kim's gluten free flour blend (or any flour blend of your choice containing xanthan gum)

 • 1 cup (240 ml) canola or vegetable oil